-He bulldozed the path for reggaeton to enter the mainstream, amplifying and normalizing the marginalised Latinx identity.
+He bulldozed the path for reggaton to enter the mainstream, amplifying and normalising the marginalised Latinx identity.

 Ilustración: Esme Blegvad | Noisey

-Despite South Florida being one of the most heavily populated Hispanic areas in America, my immediate surroundings were not; my school, jostling more than 1,000 students, had a grand total of 12 people of color.
+Despite South Florida being one of the most heavily populated Hispanic areas in America, my immediate surroundings were not; my school, jostling more than 1,000 students, had a grand total of 12 people of colour.
 I had classmates whose pick-up trucks proudly waved the Confederate flag.
 I had classmates who doubted my grasp on the English language, as if being bilingual meant my use of the two languages was mutually exclusive.
 I had classmates who used to call me a Spic.
-Every day, your entire existence is based around questions you can't directly answer—'what language is that?'; 'why do you celebrate Christmas on December 24, not the 25th?'; 'why doesn't your grandma speak English—this is fucking America'.
+Every day, your entire existence is based around questions you can't directly answer – 'what language is that?'; 'why do you celebrate Christmas on 24 December, not the 25th?'; 'why doesn't your grandma speak English – this is fucking America'.
 A Latino at the top of the charts answered all of those questions, through one simple action: representation.